taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 ---
-title: 'How to setup a Phoenix 1.6 application using Webpack and React'
+title: 'React and Webpack with Phoenix 1.6'
 publishedAt: '2022-08-14'
 author: 'Tayte Stokes'
-excerpt: ''
+excerpt: 'A quick guide for setting up a new Phoenix 1.6 application to use Webpack and React.'
 featured: true
 ---